Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

 				Bòó
 			</td>
 			<td>
-				Named after the Şöxı single 'Bòó', which was released on 21st September 2020; some of his most recognised music is made in October.
+				Named after the ŞOXI single 'Bòó', which was released on 21st September 2020; some of his most recognised music is made in October.
 			</td>
 		</tr>
 		<tr>